dsouzaalfred/dsouzaalfred.github.io/_posts/2020-08-27-jsx-what-is-that.md

 export default ParentNode;
 ```

 But sometimes we don't want an addition `div` or any other tag as a wrapper, in such cases we can use [react fragments](https://reactjs.org/docs/fragments.html).
-Fragments are special react syntax(`<></>`) which will wrap you content and when the component is rendered only the content is shown and not the fragments.
+Fragments are special react syntax(`<></>`) which will wrap the content and when the component is rendered only the content is shown and not the fragments.
 ```javascript
 import React from 'react';